dresdner353/mpd2chromecast/README.md

 ## How it works
-When you run the script it will first do a discovery of your specified Chromecast (if you specified it by --name) to obtain its IP and port.
-That will take several seconds as it runs the DNS-SD to discover devices.
-You can alternatively start with the --ip and optional --port options for your target chromecast device.

-After determining the IP and port of the target chromecast, the script then runs two threads.
-One thread manages a webserver which is using cherrypy for the engine.
-That webserver serves up a file tree from /mnt and is used to serve up URLs generated from the currently playing file.

-The other thread is a continuous loop using a 1 second sleep that works between the Volumio current play state and the Chromecast playback state.
+The script runs three threads, one each for config, volumio and a web server.

+The config thread is there to do one thing and that is detect changes in ~/.castrc and update the internal name of the target Chromecast.

+The web server thread is there to serve up music files stored locally as URLs to the target Chromecasts.

 When the python script is run at the console, the script will start showing the current Volumio JSON state every second.
 It gets this by calling the RESTful API function http://localhost:3000/api/v1/getstate

-If it detects that something is playing, it will generate a URL for the file (using the uri field of the volumio state) and invoke a cast of that file URL to the specified Chromecast.
-That is where the pychromecast module comes in to drive all interaction with the Chromecast.
-The Chromecast should then call back to us on the webserver port to stream the URL.
-It will return at intervals to pull more data from the file as the playback progresses.

-By having the regular 1-second status updates from Volumio, it also ties into volume changes, play, pause, next, previous etc. All of these actions at the Volumio interface get relayed to the Chromecast.
-So as you change track, pause, stop..
-Chromecast will follow suit.

-However, there is no seek functionality at this stage.
-So you can’t skip ahead/back within a given track.

-If the script loses connectivity to the Chromecast it will detect this and try to re-establish a cast and start streaming again.
-Even if someone independently casts to the device from another app, this script will steal back control on the next track change.

-To stop the streaming, you clear the queue on Volumio or let the current playlist play out and that will put it into a stopped state on the Volumio end which directs the script to stop casting and release all control over the Chromecast.

-I’ve got this to work fine on the normal Google Chromecast, Chromecast Audio and on Google Home devices.
-It will also work with Chromecast Groups and provide synced playback across the grouped devices.
-I did try to get basic artwork working for the video variant but was struggling with converting the Volumio artwork references into URLs.
+The Volumio thread runs in a permanent loop, checking the Volumio playback state and from there, auto casts the playing file URL to the target Chromecast.
+It responds to play/stop, track and volume changes in real-time.
+So as you use the Volumio interface to select the desired music, it will immediately stream via the target Chromecasts.

 ### Syncing playback and the issue of seek
+Just FYI.. you cannot use the seek option of Volumio to fast forward to a particular section of a track.

-Just FYI the seek restriction relates to how I had to sync Volumio playback with that of the Chromecast.
+This restriction relates to how I had to sync Volumio playback with that of the Chromecast.
 When you instruct Volumio to play a file, it really is playing the file via the default audio device.
 The progress of that playback starts as soon as you hit play.
 But the Chromecast playback is on it’s own timing and subject to how long it takes the Chromecast to receive and react to the streaming request and start streaming the file.

-If both left to their own devices, the Volumio playback is likely to end first.
-That will cause the script to instruct Chromecast to play the next track before it finished playing the current one.
-So the approach I took was to force 10-second syncs, where the elapsed time as reported from the Chromecast is used to perform a local seek on Volumio and get it back in sync and likely behind by 1-2 seconds.
+If both are left to their own devices, the Volumio playback is likely to end first.
+That will cause volumio to move to the next track.
+As a result, the script detects the change and instructs the Chromecast to play the next track before it finished streaming the current one.

+The approach I took was to force 10-second syncs, where the elapsed time as reported from the Chromecast is used to perform a local seek on Volumio and get it back in sync and likely behind by 1-2 seconds.
 The cool thing is that once the Chromecast finishes playback, it's idle state is quickly detected and the script invokes the next track via the Volumio API.
-This syncing only continues each 10 seconds until the track passes 50% progess.
+This syncing only continues each 10 seconds until the track passes 50% progress.
 At that stage, its safe to leave it alone.

 Visually what you see on the Volumio I/F is track time progress as the playback continues and a little niggle every 10 seconds as the sync takes place.
 So you can’t really listen to the native playback as it will experience drops every 30 seconds with the sync.
 But in fairness the objective is to listen via the Chromecast.